-27This result also corresponds well with GLL who point out that whether or not information sharing results in an increased level of security depends on the nature of the probability security breach function.
-Basically what drives their result is the relative size of the firm's marginal benefit from an additional dollar of information security expenditure, at different levels of security investment.
+&lt;sup>29 This result also corresponds well with Gordon et al. (2003) who point out that whether or not information sharing results in an increased level of security depends on the nature of the probability security breach function.
+Basically, what drives their result is the relative size of the firm's marginal benefit from an additional dollar of information security expenditure, at different levels of security investment.